Comparing Wet Bulb Globe Temperature Across Athletic Surfaces

 Are there any studies that prove WBGT is consistent across different surfaces?

-The study was conducted at the University of Georgia athletic complex which had adjacent fields with grass, artificial turf, and hardcourt tennis surfaces.
+Dr. Andrew Grundstein‘s study at the University of Georgia athletic complex had adjacent fields with grass, artificial turf, and hardcourt tennis surfaces.
 WBGT measurements were collected simultaneously from sensors positioned 1.25 meters above each surface.
 Data was gathered every 10 minutes from 9am to 6pm over 4 days in July 2019.

 The researchers analyzed differences in WBGT as well as its component measurements across the three athletic surfaces.